na-na-hi/renget/archive/LazyDAdaptationGuide.md

 Useful links:

 Kohya - https://github.com/kohya-ss/sd-scripts
-bmaltais training GUI (Dreambooth localhost, **as of 27/05/23, has NOT implemented DAdaptation V3**) - https://github.com/bmaltais/kohya_ss

-Please note that DAdaptation V3 and the new DAdaptation optimizers 'AdamPreprint (old Adam, superseded by V3), AdanIP and Lion' are not available for the bmaltais GUI and must be run through Kohya whether it be via collab or commandline.
-They can be installed with Kohya by going into the venv and inputting '`pip install dadaptation `'
+bmaltais training GUI (Dreambooth localhost, **DADAPT V3 IS NOW AVAILABLE**) - https://github.com/bmaltais/kohya_ss With the inclusion of DADAPT V3 into bmailtais, I have provided a .json via https://files.catbox.moe/hvtpw3.json - edit your img folders, max epochs, dim/alpha, weight decay etc.

 DAdaptation is an adaptive optimizer that automatically selects and tweaks the TE/UNET/LR values as it trains.